 If we placed a restriction at the fan inlet, making the fan a "puller", the fan would be even more sensitive to restrictions.
 When restricted, almost every fan or pump works better when pushing into the restriction.

 I measured three fans (at exactly 12 volts) pushing and pulling into a stock Ford Mustang GT radiator.
 The shroud or plenum, as a proper design should, covered the entire radiator area.
 The shroud was also about 4 inches deep, to even the air pressure and flow across the plenum area.
 DH is dead head pressure, pressure is inches of water differential.
 More water differential across a radiator will directly translate to more air volume, while less pressure differential will translate to less air volume (CFM), through the Mustang radiator:

-The inches water column differential (pressure) was measured this way.
+The inch water column differential (pressure) was measured this way.
 Notice it is similar to using a volt meter.
 I was measuring pressure across a flow resistance to determine flow rate:

 Simple electrical equivalent:

 For both the radiator and the fan, just as with a water pump and radiator, we must know the back pressure and the flow rate at that back pressure.
 Flow by itself, just like pressure by itself, is meaningless.

 A fan works by pressure differential.
 Atmosphere pressure pushes air into the inlet because the blade creates a low pressure area.
 The blade compresses the air on the outlet side, increasing pressure above atmosphere.
 This pressure differential causes air to flow.